Documentation

 }

 Uploading data is optional.
 The mod works fully offline -- all data is saved locally as JSON logs.
-Configuring an API endpoint is only needed if you want to contribute to a shared database.
+Configuring an API endpoint is only needed if you want to contribute to the shared database.

 API Reference